Rezi/svelte-gestures/README.md

   - `y`: number.
 Y coordinate
   - `target`: HTMLElement.

-The `pinch` accepts the following options
+The `tap` accepts the following options

 - `timeframe`:number (default value is *300*ms )
 - `touchAction` (defaults value is `auto`) Apply css _touch-action_ style, letting the browser know which type of gesture is controlled by the browser and your program respectively.